oVirt/ovirt-site/source/develop/release-management/releases/3.5.3/index.html.md

 wiki_last_updated: 2015-09-02
 ---

-# OVirt 3.5.3 Release Notes
+# oVirt 3.5.3 Release Notes

 The oVirt Project is pleased to announce the availability of oVirt 3.5.3 release as of June 15th, 2015.